wandyezj/package/docs/notes.md

 --testNamePattern

-> npm run test -t testname*
+> npm run test -t name*

 ## Technology Choice

 ### GitHub Actions

-Make sure the operating system and the node version used in GitHub Actions matchs those used on the development machine.
+Make sure the operating system and the node version used in GitHub Actions matches those used on the development machine.

 ### Source Control